-Way back in 1975, Alaska became only the second American state to decriminalize the substance.
+In 1975, Alaska became only the second American state to decriminalize cannabis.
 The Ravin v.
 State case of the same year ruled that an adult was allowed to possess a small amount of weed in the home for personal use.
 In 1982, the state decriminalized the possession of an ounce outside the home and four ounces at home.
-The herb was briefly recriminalized in 1990, but that state of affairs only lasted until 2003.
+Marijuana was briefly re-criminalized in 1990, but it was struck down in 1993.

-Meanwhile, Measure 8 passed in 1998 and allowed medical patients to use weed if they had a debilitating condition that might benefit from the herb.
-Recriminalization was once again introduced in 2006, but within a decade, Alaska decided to go all the way and legalize pot throughout the state after Measure 2 passed in 2014.
+Meanwhile, Measure 8 passed in 1998 and allowed medical patients to use cannabis if they had a debilitating qualifying condition.
+Recriminalization was once again introduced in 2006.
+However, in 2014, Alaska legalized marijuana for adult use after 53.2% of voters said ‘yes’ to Measure 2.

-The measure went into effect on February 24 of the following year.
-Residents of the state aged 21+ can possess up to an ounce and grow a maximum of six plants at home.
-The medical marijuana program still exists in Alaska but if you can get weed without an MMJ card, what’s the point?
+The measure went into effect in February of the following year.
+It allows residents of the state aged 21+ to possess up to an ounce and grow a maximum of six plants at home.
+The medical marijuana program still exists in Alaska.
+However, if you can get cannabis without an MMJ card, what’s the point?
 Read on to find out.

-Depending on where you live, there are several reasons to get an MMJ card even if weed is recreationally legal.
+Depending on where you live, there are several reasons to get an MMJ card, even if marijuana is recreationally legal.
 For example, in California, Nevada, Oregon, and Colorado, the card enables you to purchase higher potency products.
-In Alaska, you don’t get the same benefit, but you do receive tax breaks which means your weed is cheaper.
-It is definitely worth getting an MMJ card if you are likely to use a lot of Mary Jane during the year.
+In Alaska, you don’t get the same benefit.
+In theory, you receive cheaper cannabis.
+However, the price of the herb is falling throughout the state because of a massive increase in the number of growers.
+As a result, demand no longer outstrips supply.

 Step 1 – Schedule an Appointment with a Physician

-Step 2 – Register with the Division of Public Health & Send in Your Application
+Step 2 – Register with the MMJ Program & Send in Your Application

 Your next step is to complete the application form.
 As you can see, the original signed copy of the doctor’s statement is a prerequisite.
 When filling in the form, you must include your name, mailing address, physical address, date of birth, and a photo ID.
 The MMR only accepts a state driver’s license or state ID card number.

-Other required information includes the name, address, and phone number of your doctor, and the name, address and phone number of your caregiver if applicable.
-If you are a minor, you need an original statement in writing from a parent or legal guardian which gives them consent to serve as your primary caregiver, and gives permission for you to use medical marijuana.
+Other required information includes the name, address, and phone number of your doctor.
+You must also provide the name, address, and phone number of your caregiver if applicable.
+If you are a minor, you need an original statement in writing from a parent or legal guardian.
+This gives them consent to serve as your primary caregiver and permission for you to use medical marijuana.

 Step 3 – Wait for Your MMJ Card

-What are the Qualifying Conditions Required to get a Medical Marijuana Card in Alaska?
+What Conditions Qualify for a Medical Marijuana Card in Alaska?

-The list of qualifying medical conditions is actually shorter than in most states.
-You must have one of the following to be considered for an MMR card in Alaska:
+The list of qualifying medical conditions is shorter than in most states.
+You must have one of the following to qualify for an MMJ card in Alaska: